-Pupils are awarded merits for good work and strong assessments (the very best are given a Headmaster's Certificate) and these are celebrated in House meetings.
-Weekly merit prizes are awarded in York House.
-A number of termly and yearly trophies are also awarded in the House; some recipients are chosen by the House Monitors and some by Tutors.
+Pupils are awarded merits for good work and strong assessments and these are celebrated in House meetings.
+Weekly merit prizes are awarded in Longfield House.
+A number of biannually and yearly trophies are also awarded in the House; some recipients are chosen by the House Monitors and some by Tutors.
 House trophies have been donated by departing and former staff and students.

 If academic progress is below a satisfactory standard the tutor may instigate an academic report for a short period.
 This requires teachers to comment upon work and/or conduct on a lesson-by-lesson basis and is to be taken to the Housemaster for countersignature each day.
-Tutors review the folder each day and contact home if they see the need for more dialogue.
+The Tutor reviews the report each day and will contact home if they see the need for more dialogue.
 More serious infringements of school rules would be referred to the Deputy Head (Pastoral).
-Parents may also be invited to a meeting to discuss the progress of their son.
+Parents may also be invited to a meeting to discuss the progress of their daughter.
 Simple house-based infringements are dealt with by the Tutor/Housemaster.